 Shipping from the State of Utah to Wyoming

 Utah is acknowledged for having some of the best skiing in the country, and the mountains close to Salt Lake City receive an average of 500 inches of snow per year.
-Throughout the 19th century many Mormons settled in Utah, and today approximately 60 percent of state’s inhabitants are members of the church.
+Throughout the 19th century, many Mormons settled in Utah, and today approximately 60 percent of the state’s inhabitants are members of the church.
 The Sundance Film Festival, one of the premier independent film festivals in the world, is held each January in Park City.

 Shipping to the State of Utah to Wyoming

-Wyoming became the 44th state to join the union in 1890.
-Wyoming was the first U.S. state to allow women to vote–an achievement that represented one of the early victories of the American women’s suffrage movement.
-Today, although it is the 10th largest state by area, Wyoming has the smallest population of all the states, with just over 550,000 residents.
-The state is home to most of Yellowstone National Park, one of the most popular national parks in the country.
+Wyoming was the 44th state to join the Union in 1890.
+It was also the first U.S. state to allow women to vote.
+This achievement represented one of the early victories of the American women’s suffrage movement.
+Today, although it is the 10th largest state by area, Wyoming has the smallest populace of all the states, with a little over 550,000 residents.
+The state is home to most of Yellowstone National Park, one of the most reputable national parks in the country.

 On a yearly basis, millions of tourists visit Wyoming to see the geyser Old Faithful and the Grand Prismatic Spring and a variety of wildlife including moose, elk, bighorn sheep, wolves, coyotes, eagles, black bears, and grizzly bears.
 The Grand Prismatic Spring is the largest hot spring in the United States.